-Standard rehab facilities offer both residential (“inpatient”) and nonresidential treatment services.
+Standard private rehab centers offer both residential (“inpatient”) and nonresidential treatment services.
 Residential rehab provides 24/7 supervision from staff personnel and has the advantage of providing a safe space free from your particular cutting addiction triggers.
 Standard rehab programs typically offer the most affordable treatment options.

-Luxury rehab facilities are residential treatment centers that also come with many additional features designed to promote comfort, wellness, and overall well-being.
+Luxury rehab centers are residential treatment centers that also come with many additional features designed to promote comfort, wellness, and overall well-being.
 These special features may include:

 - Secluded, beautiful settings.

 - Fine dining.